UX Metrics: The Essential Toolkit for User-Centric Design

 Measuring Usability

-• The time it took to complete the task (task time)
+• Task time: How long it takes to complete the task

 Source: David Travis on Unsplash